5 Minute Body is now The Primal

-Protein on the Carnivore Diet: How Much Protein Should I Eat a Day?
+Protein on the Carnivore Diet: How Much Should I Eat a Day?

 Protein is one of the main macros you need to consume on the Carnivore Diet to maintain healthy muscles, hormonal balance, and immune function while losing weight or handling chronic inflammation and digestive issues.
 To determine the proper amount of protein on the Carnivore Diet, you need to learn why protein is important and why it is necessary to consume it enough, not too much.
 You can also find a free macro calculator here to consume protein safely.

-Protein on the Carnivore Diet: How Much Protein Should I Eat a Day?
+Protein on the Carnivore Diet: How Much Should I Eat a Day?

 Highlights